 Data Driven output:

-You can see that Centerprise has appended an error message with the records where freight is less than 10.
+You can see that Centerprise has appended an error message with the records where Freight is less than 10.
 You can create an error log of these records or load them into a database if you want.

-That concludes using the Data Driven Write Strategy in Astera Centerprise.
+This concludes using the Data Driven Write Strategy in Astera Centerprise.